ktan17/radius-coding-challenges/Web-Dev/README.md

   - It returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves to an `Organization` object if an organization with the specified ID **exists**, and rejects otherwise.
   - `Organization` objects contain two fields, `name` and `memberCount`.

-- If the call to `getOrganization` succeeds, the server should send a response back to the client in the following format:
+- If the call to `getOrganization` succeeds, the server should send a JSON response back to the client in the following format:

   ```javascript
   {